You’ve probably heard the old saying, “You can’t teach an old dog new tricks.”

 Similar to treatments in humans, management plans for dogs may include trying several different therapies simultaneously: joint supplements, weight management, activity modification, low-impact exercise, non-steroidal anti-inflammatory drugs (NSAIDS), physiotherapy, massage and acupuncture, and sometimes surgery.

-Joint supplements, such as Parnell’s Glyde Mobility Chews, are one of the most common long-term, safe treatments recommended to help reduce inflammation and pain, improve function, and slow progression of joint damage and arthritis.
-Supplements for humans and dogs commonly include glucosamine and chondroitin, as well as green lipped mussel (GLM).
+Joint supplements are one of the most common long-term, safe treatments recommended to help reduce inflammation and pain, improve function, and slow progression of joint damage and arthritis.
+Supplements for humans and dogs commonly include glucosamine and chondroitin, as well as green-lipped mussel (GLM).

 Green Lipped Mussel (GLM)

-An extract derived from green lipped mussels, native to New Zealand, is another proven joint supplement ingredient for humans and dogs.
+An extract derived from green-lipped mussels, native to New Zealand, is another proven joint supplement ingredient for humans and dogs.
 GLM contains beneficial nutrients such as omega-3 fatty acids, amino acids, antioxidants, vitamins and minerals which have natural anti-inflammatory and joint-protecting properties.
 Studies have shown that combined with glucosamine and chondroitin, it can help decrease pain and preserve joint function.
-Glyde contains 760mg of GLM per chew to reduce joint pain and inflammation.

 Joint Supplements: What to Look For

 When you look for a joint supplement for your dog that contains the joint health building blocks of glucosamine, chondroitin, and GLM, it’s important to focus on:

 Many products use the ingredients of glucosamine and chondroitin, but look for ones that include scientifically proven levels of key ingredients to have the best chance of relieving joint pain and maintaining healthy joints.